 Colorado has a statutory guideline for calculating child support.
-While the court does not ultimately have to follow this calculation, it often does, and if this is not followed, the Court is required by law to explain what child support would be under the statutory guideline and why the guideline was not followed.
+While the court does not technically have to follow this calculation, it often does.
+If this is not followed, the Court is required by law to explain what child support should be under the statutory guideline and why the guideline was not followed.
 In any case involving child support, whether it is to establish child support or modify the amount, it is a good idea to start with the child support calculator.
 As a case moves forward, other factors may come into play that change the amount, but it is often good to start with a basic estimate.
 The State of Colorado provides a calculator for people to use (please read more for helpful tips on getting a more accurate estimate from the calculator):

 When completing the calculation, it is important to remember the following to get the most accurate calculation: